|Flag Type:||Village Flag|

 The Penkhull Flag is a community flag proclaiming the unique identity of this district of the City of Stoke-on-Trent (Staffordshire).

-The Penkhull Flag features a golden saltire nowy charged with a blue oval bearing a golden rooster, all on a green field.
+The Penkhull Flag features a golden saltire nowy charged with a blue oval bearing a golden rooster.

 Why not create or adopt a flag that celebrates your local identity?